-As on the date of this Report, the Company is in compliance with the provisions of Section 149 of the Companies Act, 2013 ("the Act") and Regulation 17 of the Listing Regulations.
-As on March 31, 2023, the Board consists of Three Directors comprising of Two Independent Directors including one Woman Director and all the directors of the company are Non-Executive Directors.
+As on March 31, 2024, the Board consist of Three Directors comprising of Two Independent Directors including one

+Woman Director and all the directors of the company are Non-Executive Directors.
 The Board reviews and approves strategy and oversees the actions and results of management to ensure that the long-term objectives of enhancing stakeholders' values are met.
 All the Independent Directors have confirmed to the Board that they meet the criteria for Independence in terms of the definition of 'Independent Director' stipulated under Regulation 16(1)(b) of the Listing Regulations, Section 149(6) of the Act and are independent of the Management.
 There were no material, financial and/or commercial transactions entered into between the Senior Management and the Company which could have potential conflict of interest with the Company at large.
 None of the Directors of the Company are inter-se related to each other.
-All directors are appointed by the members of the Company.

 The directors bring to the board a wide range of experience and skills.
 Brief profiles of the directors, are set out elsewhere in the annual report.
 The composition of the board is in conformity with SEBI (LODR) Regulations, 2015.
 As per the SEBI (LODR) Regulations, 2015, no director can be a member in more than 10 committees or act as Chairman of more than 5 committees across all public companies in which he / she is a director.
-The compositions of the Board of Directors of the Company as on March 31, 2023, including skill sets/ expertise/ competencies/ practical knowledge and list & category of Directorship in other listed companies are provided as 'Annexure A'.
+The compositions of the Board of Directors of the Company as on March 31, 2024, including skill sets/ expertise/competencies/ practical knowledge and list & category of Directorship in other listed companies are provided as 'Annexure A'

-Details of the Board of Directors in terms of their directorships/memberships in committees of other public companies are as under;
+Details of the Board of Directors in terms of their directorships/memberships in committees of other public companies are as under:

-Dimentory DIN No. of mmittees Category of SI Directors DIN Directorships Chairman Member Director 1.
-Shri Brijendra Sahay 00017600 01 04 Independent Director 2.
+B' DIN No. of No. of Co mmittees Category of SI Directors DIN Directorships Chairman Member Director 1.
+Shri Brijendra Sahay# 00017600 01 01 04 Independent Director 2.
 Smt.
-Anshu Roy 05257404 - - Independent Director 3.
-Shri Awdhesh Kumar 02323304 01 2 04 Non-Executive Srivastava Non-Independent ii.
-None of the directors hold any equity shares in the Company.
+Anshu Roy 05257404 Independent Director 3.
+Shri Rajiv Kumar Lal 07093037 01 01 04 Independent Director 4.
+Shri Awdhesh Kumar 02323304 01 01 04 Non-Executive Srivastava Non-Independent

 Note: i.
-Directorships and Committee Memberships of Directors are as on March 31, 2023.
+Directorships and Committee Memberships of Directors are as on March 31, 2024.